WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Privacy

-You can view the privacy report [here](https://nch.pl/s/rKBAY59pNcX5bpJ/download?path=%2F&files=maDNS%20Config%20Profile%20Privacy%20Report.pdf&downloadStartSecret=5en4k2r6yuv)
+You can view the privacy report [here](https://nch.pl/s/rKBAY59pNcX5bpJ/download?path=%2F&files=maDNS%20Config%20Profile%20Privacy%20Report.pdf&downloadStartSecret=5en4k2r6yuv).

-If you still have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see the settings and the empty logs for yourself.
+If you still have privacy concerns about the madNS Config Profile, make an issue on github with your email and i'll send you a viewing invite so you can see for yourself.

-Make sure to mention exactly what the madNS's profile name is.

 If you still have privacy concerns, use the WSF Config Profile, it uses a native iOS Configuration Profile method to redirect Apple Certificate Servers to https://localhost.direct, which is your own local network.